alikins/github-comments/README.md

 Authentication
 ==============

-No authentication, basic auth, and oauth2 are supported.
+The supported authentication modes are:
+- No authentication
+- basic auth
+- oauth2

 Default authentication is no authentication.